unkcpz/aiida-core-i18n/README.md

-# aiida-core localized documentation
+# aiida-core i18n localization documentation

 This is the repository serves for the localization of [aiida-core documentation](https://aiida.readthedocs.io/projects/aiida-core/en/latest/index.html).
-You can also translate online at <https://www.transifex.com/aiidateam/aiida-core/dashboard/> and your changes will be merged within days.
+You can also translate online at <https://www.transifex.com/aiidateam/aiida-core/dashboard/> and your changes will be reviewed as soon as possible.

-The

 ## Contributing to the documentation localization through transifex